Goddard College: Academics

-Each Goddard student designs their own curriculum in accordance with their program's degree criteria.

-In addition to fulfilling academic criteria in the subjects of the arts, the humanities, mathematics, natural sciences and social sciences, undergraduate students must also demonstrate critical thinking and writing, understanding of social and ecological contexts, positive self-development, and thoughtful action within their learning processes.
+Each Goddard student designed their own curriculum in accordance with their program's degree criteria.
+In addition to fulfilling academic criteria in the subjects of the arts, the humanities, mathematics, natural sciences and social sciences, undergraduate students needed to demonstrate critical thinking and writing, understanding of social and ecological contexts, positive self-development, and thoughtful action within their learning processes.

-The college uses a student self-directed, mentored system in which faculty issue narrative evaluations of student's progress instead of grades.
-The intensive low-residency model requires that students come to campus every six months for approximately eight days.
-During this period, students engage in a variety of activities and lectures from early morning until late in the evening, and create detailed study plans.
-During the semester, students study independently, sending in "packets" to their faculty mentors every few weeks.
+The college used a student self-directed, mentored system in which faculty issue narrative evaluations of student's progress instead of grades.
+The intensive low-residency model required that students come to campus every six months for approximately eight days.
+During this period, students engaged in a variety of activities and lectures from early morning until late in the evening, and created detailed study plans.
+During the semester, students studied independently, sending in "packets" to their faculty mentors every few weeks.

 When low-residency education began at Goddard, packets were made up of paper documents sent via the mail.

-Since advances in the internet and related technology, in the 21st century most packets are sent electronically.
-They may contain artwork, audio files, photography, video and web pages, in addition to writing.
-The schedule and format of these packets differ from program to program, and content varies with each student-faculty correspondence.
-The focus is generally on research, writing, and reflection related to each student's individualized study plan.
+Since advances in the internet and related technology, in the 21st century most packets were sent electronically.
+They contained artwork, audio files, photography, video and web pages, in addition to writing.
+The schedule and format of these packets differed from program to program, and content varied with each student-faculty correspondence.
+The focus was generally on research, writing, and reflection related to each student's individualized study plan.

-At regular intervals students compile their work into "learning portfolios" to submit as part of a Progress Review before a cross-program board of faculty.
-The board ensures that all students' work is in compliance with the college's degree criteria.
-Undergraduates must complete a yearlong Senior Study, accompanied by final graduating presentations of work, before being awarded a degree.
+At regular intervals students compiled their work into "learning portfolios" to submit as part of a Progress Review before a cross-program board of faculty.
+The board ensured that all students' work was in compliance with the college's degree criteria.
+Undergraduates had to complete a yearlong Senior Study, accompanied by final graduating presentations of work, before being awarded a degree.

 Facilities

 Eliot D. Pratt Center and Library

-The Eliot D. Pratt Center and Library, located in Plainfield, Vermont, serves the entire Goddard College community.
-It is also open to the public.
-Its holdings contain over 70,000 physical items and access to over 20 electronic databases.
-The building also houses several administrative offices, an Archives room with artifacts from the 1800s to present, an Art Gallery, and WGDR (91.1 FM), a college/community radio station serving Central Vermont since 1973.
+The Eliot D. Pratt Center and Library in Plainfield, Vermont, served the entire Goddard College community.
+It was also open to the public.
+Its holdings contained over 70,000 physical items.
+The building also housed several administrative offices, an Archives room with artifacts from the 1800s to present, an Art Gallery, and WGDR (91.1 FM), a college/community radio station serving Central Vermont since 1973.

 Goddard College Community Radio (WGDR and WGDH)

-Goddard is home to Goddard College Community Radio, a community-based, non-commercial, listener-supported educational radio station.
-It has nearly 70 volunteer programmers who live and work in central and northern Vermont and who range in age from 12 to 78 years.
-WGDR, 91.1 FM, is licensed to Plainfield, Vermont.
-Its sister station, WGDH, 91.7 FM, is licensed to Hardwick, Vermont.
-Goddard College Community Radio is the largest non-commercial community radio station in Vermont; it is the only non-commercial station in the state other than the statewide Vermont Public Radio network, which receives funding from the Corporation for Public Broadcasting.
+Until 2021, Goddard was home to Goddard College Community Radio, a pair of community-based, non-commercial, listener-supported educational radio stations.
+WGDR, 91.1 FM, is licensed to Plainfield.
+Its sister station, WGDH, 91.7 FM, is licensed to Hardwick, Vermont east of Burlington.
+Goddard College Community Radio was the largest non-commercial community radio station in Vermont.
+It was the only non-commercial station in the state other than the statewide Vermont Public Radio network, which received funding from the Corporation for Public Broadcasting.
+On May 10, 2021, Goddard donated the licenses for WGDR and sister station WGDH to the Central Vermont Community Radio Corporation.